-There’s no way around it; the Skorpion just looks sexy.
+There’s no way around it; the Skorpion just looks sexy in an eastern bloc kinda way.
 CSA was smart to continue offering a model that’s true to the original.
 The only update on my test version is the welcome addition of a 1/2×28 threaded barrel.

 If you want a very slightly modernized version, CzechPoint also sells vz.
 61s with a small rail under the barrel.
 I prefer the more traditional version sans rail, even if I lose some usability as a result.
 There’s just something really appealing about that classic design.

 Disassembly is quick and easy.
 First, eject the magazine and make sure the chamber is empty.
 Then press in the front captive takedown pin, slide the upper receiver forward and swing the receivers apart.
 It’s easy as pie.

 Finally, slide the bolt all the way to the rear, wiggle the charging knobs out and slide out the bolt.
 This simple bolt design wraps around the barrel to maintain mass and reduce length.